CHIPOTLE charge on bank statement: what it is and how to verify it

 Frequently Asked Questions

-Why is my CHIPOTLE charge different from the amount I expected?
+Why is the amount higher than I expected?

 Your Legal Rights